-A resolution was passed by the Board of Directors, acting on behalf of the shareholders, on 7 November 2017 to amend the Articles of Incorporation of the Consolidated Company.
-According to the resolution, 1‰ to 2‰ of profit of the current year is distributable as employees' compensation and no more than 15‰ of profit of the current year is distributable as remuneration to directors and supervisors.
-However, the company's accumulated losses shall have been covered.
-The Consolidated Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
-Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" website of the Taiwan Stock Exchange Corporation.
+According to the Company's Articles of Incorporation, 1 ‰ to 2 ‰ of profit of the current year is distributable as employees' compensation and no more than 15‰ of profit of the current year is distributable as remuneration to directors and supervisors.
+However, the Company's accumulated losses shall have been covered.
+The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
+Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the Taiwan Stock Exchange Corporation.